 Just driving the winding road to the top to enjoy the incredible view of Mount Scott is an experience in itself, but the Lawton area in southwest Oklahoma is also home to a near-60,000 acre wildlife refuge.
 Hike, bike, rappel, camp or simply snap amazing pictures.

 Don't Miss: Perhaps you've heard of the Meers burger.
 Some say it's the best in the state.
-I wouldn't go that far, but it is certainly big and tasty.
 The store and restaurant is only a short distance from the Wichita Mountain Wildlife Refuge.

 04 of 06